 The Oregon School District will communicate school cancelations or delays in the following ways:

 - Campus Portal message alerts - alerts you receive are based on your selected preferences (click for instructions on updating your alert preferences)

 Practices for Making Up Inclement Weather Days

 There are three inclement weather days built into our K-12 grade school calendar, which will be treated as “traditional” snow days (no class on these days), if needed.
-If inclement weather can be predicted in advance, there will be a possibility of at-home learning options, which include Google classroom assignments for students in grades 7-12 and paper packets with activities for students in grades K-6.
+We will use additional strategies, such as a delayed start and online / at-home learning, depending on the weather situation.
+Specific details will be communicated directly with families as they are known.
 As always, the last day of school will be announced once the likelihood of inclement weather has passed in spring.